 - Public cloud computing that’s down could cause problems with the overall ERP system availability

 Businesses and other organizations should choose a multi-cloud ERP system to combine core ERP software functionality with additive third-party software solutions and shared public cloud computing services using massive non-owned computer infrastructure.
 They may also get more visibility of real-time data.

 Tipalti Finance Automation Software as Part of a MultiCloud ERP Solution

-Tipalti is cloud-based, multi-product AP automation, procurement processes automation, employee expenses automation, and global partner payments automation add-on software for your ERP system.
+Tipalti is cloud-based, multi-product AP automation, procurement processes automation, employee expenses automation, and mass payments automation add-on software for your ERP system.
 Tipalti integrations are with any ERP system serving mid-sized and larger enterprise companies.
 Tipalti also integrates with common accounting software like QuickBooks Online, QuickBooks Desktop, and Sage Intacct for small business and medium-sized companies.
 Tipalti ERP integration provides the implementation benefits of a multi-cloud ERP solution.

 Tipalti provides scalability that can match your company’s growth and meet the needs of hypergrowth businesses with multi-entity business units and complex global business activities.
 Depending on your ERP system brand, Tipalti integration is either Prebuilt Integration (via API) or File Integration.

 Tipalti AP automation eliminates time-consuming manual data entry and paper documents.
 It covers end-to-end payables, beginning with a self-service supplier portal that improves supplier relationship management by including a choice of payment method, automated payment status notifications, and W-9 or W-8 series tax form collection from vendors.

 - Digital Invoice data capture, using AI/machine learning-driven OCR scanning, email, or upload

 - Global payments to 196 countries in 120 currencies